QuillanGee/PQ-System/README.md

 # PQ-System
 **Question:** What is the pq system?
 And how can we use it to define a theorem and an axiom?
 How can you apply the PQ- system to our current coding standards?
 What is the history of the PQ-System?
+Because of its simplicity and use for formal systems, is their any research being done on the PQ-System to this day?

 ## Chatting with ChatGPT